Earned and Honorary Degrees

 Research

 The focus of my research lab is broad and collaborative.
 We embrace applied research to support wildlife conservation and management (e.g., wolf-human conflicts; baseline data on the status of jaguars and other Costa Rican wildlife; human attitudes towards transient cougars) and we explore ecological theory to enhance our understanding of species and the systems they interact with (e.g., island biogeography theory in the Apostle Islands; optimal foraging theory of grey fox).
 While we take a pragmatic approach to our research – we keep our curiosity stoked, pushing the boundaries, asking questions, and learning new things with discovery science (e.g., discovery of fluorescent pink flying squirrels; boreal stonefly emergence patterns never observed before; the first study of grey tree frogs in trees).
 Students in my lab are expected to be hard workers and responsible scientists – responsible for data collection, entry, management, analysis, and interpretation.
 This takes time and commitment as students spend time entering and analyzing data while learning how to do wildlife science.
 Students in my research lab typically present their research in professional forums like conferences and sometimes my students produce technical reports or even author scientific peer-reviewed papers.
-Currently, my research lab is focusing on three projects: 1) Canopy Ecology of Temperate Forests – a project examining the habitat-use of the upper canopy, 2) JaguarOsa – a long-term wildlife monitoring project in two Costa Rican National Parks, and 3) Great Lakes Island Ecology - focusing on the ecology of the Apostle Islands National Lakeshore archipelago.
+Currently, my research lab is focusing on four projects: 1) Canopy Ecology of Temperate Forests – a project examining the habitat-use of the upper canopy, 2) JaguarOsa – a long-term wildlife monitoring project in two Costa Rican National Parks, 3) Great Lakes Island Ecology - focusing on the ecology of the Apostle Islands National Lakeshore archipelago, and 4) Chequamegon Bay Area Kestrel Project - focused on conserving and monitoring American kestrels in the region.
 Additionally, carnivore conservation and ecology, more broadly, is an overarching topical area of my research interests, especially wolf ecology and conservation in the Great Lakes region.
+As such, my lab also coordinates the collection and analysis of howl surveys for wolves across the state of Wisconsin and generates annual technical reports on the occupancy and reproductive success of wolves in the state.

 I enjoy involving students in my research, as well as, mentoring students in their own independent research projects.